JLi69/astrocards/README.md

 Source code: GPLv3

-For artwork, see `assets/credits.txt` for authors and the appropriate license.
+For artwork/sound effects, see `assets/credits.txt` for the original authors and the appropriate license.